DuyNguyen1879/docker-lab-tutorial/content/orchestration.md

-# Swarm Mode
+# Orchestration
-Swarm Node lets to have a complete all-built-in Docker cluster solution including orchestrator of containers and multi host networking.
+The native Docker orchestration engine called **Swarm** lets to have a complete all-built-in Docker cluster solution including orchestrator of containers and multi host networking.

 Main goals accomplished by an orchestation system like Swarm are:

   1. High Availability